waiyiwong/Zero_Waste_Cooking/README.md

 ### 1. Strategy Plane

 #### 1.1 Goal:
-Help users reduce food waste by finding recipes based on available ingredients.
+Help users reduce food waste by finding recipes and information on the topic.

 #### 1.2 User Needs:
-- Reduce food waste by finding recipes with available ingredients.
 - Access sustainable cooking tips and recipes.
+- Learn about zero-waste cooking practices.
 - Engage with other users through comments and sharing.
-- Learn about zero-waste cooking practices.
+- Reduce food waste by finding recipes with available ingredients.

 #### 1.3 Business Goals:
 - Encourage sustainability in the kitchen.